 Here are some examples of stratovolcanoes in the Pacific Ring of Fire:

-- Mount Fuji is a dormant stratovolcano that last erupted in the early 1700s.
+- MOUNT FUJI: Mount Fuji is a dormant stratovolcano that last erupted in the early 1700s.

-- Mount Rainier is a stratovolcano and is the tallest mountain in the state of Washington.
+- MOUNT RAINIER: Mount Rainier is a stratovolcano and is the tallest mountain in the state of Washington.

-- The Andes Mountains run along the western side of South America and is dominated by stratovolcano.
+- ANDES MOUNTAINS: The Andes Mountains run along the western side of South America and are dominated by stratovolcano.

-- Indonesia is the most volcanically active which includes Mount Krakatoa which catastrophically erupted in 1883.
+- INDONESIA: Indonesia is the most volcanically active including Mount Krakatoa which catastrophically erupted in 1883.

-- The Cascades area long chain of stratovolcanoes in Washington, Oregon and Central California.
+- CASCADES: The Cascades are a long chain of stratovolcanoes in Washington, Oregon, and Central California.

-- Shiprock in New Mexico has a remnant neck and dyke eroded away.
+- SHIPROCK: Shiprock in New Mexico has a remnant neck and dyke eroded away.

-- Devils Tower was considered an ancient volcano.
+- DEVILS TOWER: Devil’s Tower was considered an ancient volcano.
 But recently, geologists believe it’s an igneous intrusion that formed underground from molten rock.